OHSU-OCTRI/authentication-lib/docs/USER_ROLE_CONFIGURATION.md

 * Users have a single role.
 Roles are mutually exclusive.
 * Users have one or more roles, and roles are additive.

 However, these different permission models require different user interfaces.
-The former requires a control that only allows selecting a single role (radio buttons or a select list), while the latter should allow multiple selections (checkboxes or a mutli-select).
+The former requires a control that only allows selecting a single role (radio buttons or a select list), while the latter should allow multiple selections (checkboxes or a multi-select).
 For this reason, AuthLib allows configuring a role style.

 ## Role Style Configuration